Clynie/hanyihong0324.github.io/_posts/2016-04-23-Progressing_Personal_Site.md

 1. Fix the "Tag System" of the new theme.

-2. Fix behavior of some button.
+2. Fix behavior of some buttons.

 3. Add two new links to Zhihu and Bilibili in home page.

-4. Improve the display of site logo in hamburger menu for mobile devices.
+4. Improve the display of site logo in navigation bar for mobile devices.

-5. Fix the bug of "site logo disappears when read post".
+5. Fix the bug: site logo in navigation bar disappears when read post".

 6. Make background can FIT SCREEN AUTOMATICALLY!